Clemapfel/Mousetrap.jl/docs/src/01_manual/03_actions.md

 ### Shortcut Trigger Syntax

 Before we can learn about keybindings, we need to talk about keys.
-In mousetrap, keyboard keys are split into two groups: **modifiers**  and **non-modifiers**.
+In Mousetrap, keyboard keys are split into two groups: **modifiers**  and **non-modifiers**.

 A modifier is one of the following: